Nevcairiel/LAVFilters/README.txt

 to use them.
 The Haali Media Splitter is one of those, and to give priority to the LAVFSplitter you have to either uninstall Haali or rename its .ax file at least temporarily.

+The Audio Decoder will register with a relatively high merit, which should make it the preferred decoder by default.
+Most players offer a way to choose the preferred decoder however.

 Compiling
 =============================